maryreader/personal-website/content/publication/does-cutting-child-benefits-reduce-fertility-in-larger-families-evidence-from-the-uks-two-child-limit/index.md

 ---
-title: Does cutting child benefits reduce fertility in larger families?
-Evidence from the UK's two-child limit
+title: "Does cutting child benefits reduce fertility in larger families?
+Evidence from the UK's two-child limit"
 publication_types:
   - "3"
 authors: